spacecloud-io/space-docs/content/essentials/data-modelling/quick-start.md

 ![Add table screen](/images/screenshots/add-table.png)

-Name your table as `trainers`.
+Name your table as `trainer`.

 Copy-paste the following schema and hit `Save`:

 {{< highlight graphql >}}
-type trainers {
+type trainer {
   id: ID! @primary
   name: String!
   city: String
-}
+  pokemons: [pokemon] @link(table: "pokemon", from: "id", to: "trainer_id") }
 {{< /highlight >}}

-> **Note:** Space Cloud have created a `trainers` table in your database with the above schema.
+Space Cloud creates a `trainer` table with the above schema.
 The exclamation mark `!` for `id` and `name` indicates that these fields are required (i.e. they can't be null).

-### Pokemons and their relation with trainers
+> **Note:** The `pokemons` field is not a physical field in the `trainer` table.
+It's just a virtual field that links to the `pokemon` table to make GraphQL queries and mutations simpler from the frontend.
+We are going to cover it in more details below.

+### Pokemon table

 Let's say a trainer wants to record the name and combat power of each pokemon along with the date when he captured it.

-We must not forget that each pokemon can belong to only one trainer.

-Once again click on the `Add table` button to add `pokemons` table with the following schema:
+Once again click on the `Add table` button to add the `pokemon` table with the following schema:

 {{< highlight graphql >}}
-type pokemons {
+type pokemon {
   id: ID! @primary
   name: String!
   combat_power: Integer
-  trainer_id: trainers! @relation(field: "id")
   caught_on: DateTime! @createdAt
+  trainer_id: ID! @foreign(table: "trainer", field: "id")
 }
 {{< /highlight >}}

-The `@relation` directive above instructs Space Cloud to create a foreign key on the `id` field of the `trainers` table.
-This foreign key prevents any actions that would destroy the links between the `pokemons` and `trainers` table.
+The `@foreign` directive above instructs Space Cloud to create a foreign key on the `id` field of the `trainer` table.
+This foreign key prevents any actions that would destroy the links between the `pokemon` and `trainer` table.
 Which means that the database would throw an error if you delete a trainer before deleting their pokemons.

-The `@createdAt` directive helps Space Cloud to automatically insert the datetime value whenever you insert a pokemon into the `pokemons` table.
+The `@createdAt` directive helps Space Cloud to automatically insert the datetime value whenever you insert a pokemon into the `pokemon` table.

 ## Time to play around